12 typical goal setting mistakesMany of us limit ourselves to small dreams. Make sure your goals support a fulfilling life

 6. Following a path that isn’t ours

-7. Being too general
+7. Being too vague

 You are responsible for your life and your actions.
 That is what lies within your control.
 Setting goals which are dependent on others put your success in the hands of others.
 Your goals should focus on what you can control.